 John I of Portugal rewarded Nuno Pereira, the knight who engraved the name of Mary on his sword, with titles and extensive lands and properties.
 He spent much of his wealth building churches and monasteries to honor Mary, who had never abandoned him in hard times.
-His daughter Beatrice married John I's legitimated son Alfonso and thus became ancestor of the House of Braganza -which in 1640 became the ruling house of Portugal .
-One of his descendants was Catherine of Braganza who became Queen Consort of England by her marriage to Charles II and in whose honor the Borough of Queens, New York was named.
-She was shy, solemn and pious, but brought 300 thousand pounds in coins to England.
+His daughter Beatrice married John I's legitimated son Alfonso and thus became ancestor of the House of Bragan, which in 1640 became the ruling house of Portugal.
+One of his descendants was Catherine of Bragan who became Queen Consort of England by her marriage to Charles II and in whose honor the Borough of Queens, New York was named.